SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 .. image:: doc/assets/up5kAreaDiagram.png
   :width: 400

-There is a block diagram of the CPU made by the VexRiscv configuration used :
+There is a block diagram of the CPU made by the VexRiscv configuration used (No args):

 .. image:: doc/assets/up5kAreaCpuDiagram.png
   :width: 400